-Most years, Lake Michigan wave action piles ice and snow into mounds twenty feet high shown above.
-In order to see the lake you have to stand on the bluff behind the photo above or climb up the mounds without falling in.
-Danger lurks around the edges where people can and have fallen through.
+Most years, Lake Michigan’s wave action and chilling temperatures pushes ice and snow into huge mounds over the shoreline as high as twenty feet (shown above).
+In order to actually see the big lake you have to climb the mounds without falling in.
+Danger lurks around those edges where people can and have fallen through.

-It’s now January 2013 and this is the second consecutive season that the sand is left bare from winter’s layers of frost.
-Normally, looking beyond the horizon view of Lake Michigan is a frozen tundra of stillness.
+It’s January 2013 and the second consecutive season where the sand is left bare of winter’s icy layers; which I can’t stress enough how extremely rare that is.
+Looking towards the horizon over Lake Michigan, you would normally see a frozen tundra of stillness.
 Not this year.
-Compare the photo above taken in winter 2010 from the two photos below taken winter 2013.
+Compare the photo above taken winter 2010/2011 from the photo below taken winter 2012/2013.